-Based on Commission recommendation, the applicant has revised the frontage zone at the base of the building on three sides to have a more urban edge, removing the previously proposed landscaping, raising the floor plate height to increase privacy for residential units on the west side of the building and introducing more stoops to the SW Moody ground level façade.
+Based on Commission recommendation, the applicant revised the frontage zone at the base of the building on three sides to have a more urban edge, removing the previously proposed landscaping, raised the floor plate height to increase privacy for residential units on the west side of the building and introduced more stoops to the SW Moody ground level façade.
 These changes will create a more dynamic transition between public and private spaces.
-At the SW Bond courtyard entry area, the space was widened to provide more room for pedestrians with the short-term bicycle parking cleanly separated from the pedestrian path of travel.
-In addition, pathways have also been established to the SW Lane Accessway, however these transitions are need of refinement as discussed above, under guideline B1-2.
-To reiterate, the pathways to SW Lane should be greater in number, particularly with one serving the entire building, they should not lead to bedroom areas, and the area within the 7'-0" setback should be landscaped, rather than hard-surfaced in order to refine this transition between the public and private realm.
+At the SW Bond courtyard entry area, a wide path is provided for pedestrians with the short-term bicycle parking cleanly separated from the pedestrian path of travel.

+In addition, four pathways are proposed to connect the SW Lane Accessway to four individual patio entries.
+Additional landscaping along the building frontage on SW Lane is also proposed to soften this edge and to complement the Riva on the Park landscaping along the accessway.
+These guidelines are met.